ariard/L2-zoology/README.md

 The last [section](discussions/README.md) submit to the dev community a list of discussions/questions about potential solutions to problems raised in the first sections.

+Finally, a serie of [workshops](workshops/) are organized to foster discussions and developements in those areas.

 Feel free to contribute :)

 Licensed under Apache 2.0